Faculty and Staff

-Dr. Carter is Director of the IRC.
+Dr. Chaudhari is the Interim Director of the IRC.
 In this capacity, he oversees the day-to-day operations of the Center to ensure that IRC users can conduct high quality MRI studies.
-Dr. Carter is particularly interested in helping to develop stronger academic programs for the IRC and for enhancing collaboration between Sacramento and Davis-based faculty members using MRI.

 Dr. Tanase is a Physicist with over 12 years of experience working in MRI Centers.
 He came to UC Davis after being on the faculty of a highly sophisticated imaging center at University of Pittsburgh with 4 Siemens scanners.
 At the IRC, Dr. Tanase is directly involved in the setup, operation, and maintenance of the upgraded MRI system.
 He is an expert in the physics of MR, MR clinical and research protocol development, and custom pulse sequence development.
 For IRC research projects, he provides image quality control, development of advanced imaging protocols and new pulse sequences, and general MR technological leadership.